wp-plugins/cm-ad-changer/readme.txt

 > [Pro Version Detailed Feature List](http://ad-changer.cminds.com/features)
 >
 >
+> * HTML Campaigns – Campaigns can display custom HTML content / Ads (set by WYSIWYG editor)
+> * Video Campaigns – Campaigns can display Video content takes from video networks or set by user
+> * Campaign Groups - Campaigns can now be grouped so you can display the Image/HTML/AdSense Campaigns with one shortcode!
+Campaign Groups Guide.
 > * AdSense - Support Google AdSense Campaigns.
 > * Cloud Storage -  Serve banners from any cloud storage like Amazon S3.
 > * Advertiser Categories - Organize campaigns and statistics by advertiser